spatie/slack-committer/readme.md

 In order to avoid repetition, one can combine the three steps

-1. read user.json
-2. determine slack username
+1. determine slack username
-3. notify committer
+2. notify committer

 within one reusable workflow